To Save Money on New Construction

 Buy it Off the Rack, Not Custom

-Have you ever had custom clothes made.
+Have you ever had custom clothes made?
 They're expensive.
 It's the same with a home.
-If you can get excited about the builder's interior decorators choice of colors and upgrades verses starting from scratch you're going to save money.
+If you can get excited about the builder's interior decorator's choice of colors and upgrades versus starting from scratch you're going to save money.
 Why?
 Let's say you really want that pink and green tile for the bathroom.
 It's not one the supplier has on hand so there's a delay.
 Or when it's delivered it's the wrong tile, or half the pieces are broken.
 The builder has to spend time correcting the issue.
 Not to worry, the builder has included it in your upgrade pricing.
-I'd be willing to bet you'd love the decorator chosen tile if you'd never seen that pink and green stuff.
+I'd be willing to bet you'd love the decorator-chosen tile if you'd never seen that pink and green stuff.
 And I can tell you after 30 years selling real estate, we can often tell when a homeowner picked their own colors.
 I know you've seen lots of HGTV, but most of you should fight the urge and let the pro do it.

 You're Going to Pay for Convenience

-I know you really, really want the fridge, washer and dryer in the home before you move in.
+I know you really, really want the fridge, washer, and dryer in the home before you move in.
 There's a misperception that builders buy these items "in bulk" and get a great deal on them.
 Nope.
 And somebody, if not you, has to be there to take delivery and make sure they're not scratched or dented.
-If it's not you after you move in, plan on paying the builder to do it in the price of the item.
+If it's not you after you move in, plan on paying the builder to do it for the price of the item.

 Use Incentives Wisely

-Builders often offer buyer "incentives".
+Builders often offer buyers "incentives".
 It may be that they're sitting on unsold inventory.
 It may also be that an offered incentive was planned and added to the price across all homes.
 Is the incentive on just one home, or is it a promotion across all their homes or one specific neighborhood?
 Keep in mind, if a builder offers a choice of cash for closing or upgrades at the design center, the cash has more real value.
 Builder upgrades are marked up around 50%.
 Could you add them later, for less, and instead take the full price in cash incentives?